-A main assumption of the paper is that the studied manipulators are non-redundant, to allow a more simple and symmetric presentation of results.
-However, the analysis of mechanisms with redundant actuation should also be tackleable with machinery similar to the one presented.
-Also, the emphasis is on illustrating the method on closed-chain mechanisms, because they are those exhibiting the whole range of singular phenomena, but the results remain applicable to arbitrary multibody systems.
+A main assumption of the paper is that the studied manipulators are nonredundant, to allow a more simple and symmetric presentation of results.
+However, the analysis of mechanisms with redundant actuation could also be confronted with machinery similar to the one presented.
+Furthermore, the emphasis is on illustrating the method on closed-chain mechanisms because they are those exhibiting the whole range of singular phenomena, and involve a more intricate analysis, but the results remain applicable to multibody systems of arbitrary topology.

 The rest of the paper is structured as follows.
 Section 2 reviews the mathematical conditions that characterize the singularity set of any non-redundant manipulator, the main singularity types, and the kinematic consequences of traversing the configurations of each type.
 The presentation is terse in comparison to systematic treatments like [8], but it provides geometric arguments that are difficult to find elsewhere, and summarizes necessary background for the rest of the paper.
 Section 3 focuses on the planar case, and uses the previous conditions to develop systems of quadratic equations describing the singularity set.
 Sections 4 and 5 describe the method proposed to solve these systems numerically, and how the computed solutions can be processed to obtain the aforementioned portraits.
-Section 6 illustrates the application of the method to manipulators with a well-known singularity set, and to a highly-complex mechanism that would be difficult to analyze using common-practice approaches.
+Section 6 illustrates the application of the method to manipulators with a well-known singularity set, and to a highly-complex mechanism that would be difficult to analyze using commonpractice approaches.
 Section 7, finally, provides the main conclusions of the paper and outlines points deserving further attention.